-This function takes the argument: operator, which defines the operation to apply over the volume.
-At the moment, only mean is supported.
 By default, the mean operation is weighted by the grid cell volumes.

-For weighted statistics, this function requires a cell volume cell measure, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed internally.
-The required supplementary variable volcello can be attached to the main dataset as described in Defining supplementary variables (ancillary variables and cell measures).
+For weighted statistics, this function requires a cell volume cell measure, unless it has a cell_area cell measure or the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed internally.
+The required supplementary variable volcello, or areacello in its absence, can be attached to the main dataset as described in Defining supplementary variables (ancillary variables and cell measures).

 No depth coordinate is required as this is determined by Iris.
+However, to compute the volume automatically when volcello is not provided, the depth coordinate units should be convertible to meters.